Are you hosting Thanksgiving this year? Do you know how to get your house ready for Thanksgiving?

 - Stock bathrooms with plenty of toilet paper, hand soap, and hand towels.

 - Stock kitchen with dish tabs, dish soap, and plenty of trash bags.

 - Dust the television screen so that the football games and Thanksgiving Day parade are clear for everyone.

-Your savvy tips for today are to have extra kitchen towels on hand.
-The Thanksgiving meal prep will always require more towels than you can possibly imagine!
+In conclusion, your savvy tips for today are to have extra kitchen towels on hand.
+The Thanksgiving meal prep will always require more towels than you can imagine!
 Don’t forget to plan time to get yourself ready, too.
-And one last thing, have extra travel size items on hand in case your guests forget to bring something with them.
+And one last thing, have extra travel size items on hand if your guests forget to bring something with them.

-This is a great article to help with the Thanksgiving food shopping and prep.
-Check it out here.
+I found a great article to help with Thanksgiving food shopping and prep.